benjaminbiss/myMusic_FrontEnd/user_stories.md

 X (10 points) As a developer, I want to create a form on a stateful component that allows me to POST a new song to my backend API.

-(5 points): As a developer, I want to create a minimum of three React components and use them within my React application.
+X (5 points): As a developer, I want to create a minimum of three React components and use them within my React application.
 (EX: SongForm, SearchBar, MusicTable)

 (5 points) As a developer, I want to have an aesthetically pleasing user interface to ensure a great user